tancop/Conductor/README.md

 ## 💻 Example Code

+Run this in your browser console.
 If Counter-Strike 2 is installed, this opens it and prints `{"success": true}` to the console.
 If it's not, prints `{"success": false, "error": "App with ID 730 not installed"}`

 ```javascript
 let ws = new WebSocket("ws://localhost:7355");